Spandan14/BlackJack/README.md

 ```
 #### Methods
 ```
-public void hit(Hand h, Shoe s) {
+public void startGame(Shoe s, Hand comHand) {
+  // Deal card from shoe s to userHand, then deal card to comHand, repeat once more
-  // takes the shoe s and adds a random card to the hand h from the shoe s
+  // call isBlackjack for the computer's hand and the user's hand, and display the hand of the user on screen
-  // calculates total value of hand h and checks for bust or blackjack }
+  // if anyone has blackjack, call calculate winnings appropriately }
 public boolean isBlackjack(Hand h) {
   // checks if the total value of the hand h by calling totalValue from the Hand class is equal to 21